outsidedav/swift/machine_learning/recognition.md

   <li>Carthage</li>
 </ul>

 It is recommended to use [Carthage](https://github.com/Carthage/Carthage) to manage dependencies, and build the Watson Swift SDK for your application.
-If you you are new to Carthage, you can install it with [Homebrew](http://brew.sh/):
+If you are new to Carthage, you can install it with [Homebrew](http://brew.sh/):

 ```bash
 $ brew update